dts-hosting/duracloud-pilot/technical-documentation.md

   d) Failure notification workflow
 - Keep each diagram focused on a specific aspect to improve readability

-Base your analysis on the template.yaml file and the Lambda function code in the cmd directory.
+Base your analysis on the terraform module and the Lambda function code in the cmd directory.
 ```

 ## Conclusion